peteroupc/peteroupc.github.io/graphics.md

 - Screen resolutions that have been used in classic games include:
     - Video graphics array (VGA) display modes: 640 &times; 480, 320 &times; 240,[^4] 320 &times; 200.[^5]
-    - 4 &times; 3 aspect ratio: 640 &times; 480, 512 &times; 384, 400 &times; 300, 320 &times; 240,[^4] 256 &times; 192,[^6] 160 &times; 120.
+    - 4 &times; 3 aspect ratio: 640 &times; 480, 512 &times; 384,[^6] 400 &times; 300, 320 &times; 240,[^4] 256 &times; 192,[^7] 160 &times; 120.
     - 16 &times; 9 aspect ratio: 640 &times; 360, 320 &times; 180, 512 &times; 288, and 256 &times; 144.
-    - Game console aspect ratios: 640 &times; 448, 352 &times; 240, 320 &times; 224,[^7] 256 &times; 224,[^8] 256 &times; 240,[^9] 240 &times; 160,[^10] 160 &times; 144.[^11]
+    - Game console aspect ratios: 640 &times; 448, 352 &times; 240, 320 &times; 224,[^8] 256 &times; 224,[^9] 256 &times; 240,[^10] 240 &times; 160,[^11] 160 &times; 144.[^12]
-    - PAL home computer aspect ratios: 320 &times; 256, 640 &times; 512, 360 &times; 288.
+    - PAL home computer aspect ratios: 320 &times; 256,[^13] 640 &times; 512, 360 &times; 288.
-    - Monochrome graphics: 720 &times; 348,[^12] 640 &times; 200,[^13] 512 &times; 342.
+    - Monochrome graphics: 720 &times; 348,[^14] 640 &times; 200,[^15] 512 &times; 342.
     - Extended Graphics Adapter aspect ratio: 640 &times; 350.
     - Vertical arcade systems: 320 &times; 224.
-    - 8 &times; 5 aspect ratio: 640 &times; 400[^14], 320 &times; 200.
+    - 8 &times; 5 aspect ratio: 640 &times; 400[^16], 320 &times; 200.[^5]
-    - Other: 512 &times; 352, 416 &times; 240, 280 &times; 192,[^15] 480 &times; 272,[^16] 512 &times; 424, [^17] 400 &times; 240,[^18] 384 &times; 224.[^19]
+    - Other: 512 &times; 352, 416 &times; 240, 280 &times; 192,[^17] 480 &times; 272,[^18] 512 &times; 424, [^19] 400 &times; 240,[^20] 384 &times; 224.[^21]

     More demanding games in the late 1990s aimed for 800 &times; 600 resolution, but any screen resolution greater than 307,200 total pixels (640 &times; 480) is not within the spirit of this challenge.

 Frame rate:

 - Any frame rate is allowed.
-But classic games tended to aim for a frame rate of 30, 40, or 60 frames per second.
+But classic games for desktop or laptop computers tended to aim for a frame rate of 30, 40, or 60 frames per second, and game consoles for TVs were designed for the TV's usual refresh rate (about 60 frames per second for NTSC and about 50 for PAL).

 Memory:

 - This specification does not impose a limit on graphics memory use (akin to the video memory, or VRAM, of a video card).
 One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24.
-Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^20]
+Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^22]

 Music:

 - Standard MIDI files (SMF) only.
-The files should be rendered using a cross-platform open-source software synthesizer (see next section), using either FM or wavetable synthesis.[^21]  As much as possible, instruments should match their meanings in the General MIDI System level 1.
+The files should be rendered using a cross-platform open-source software synthesizer (see next section), using either FM or wavetable synthesis.[^23]  As much as possible, instruments should match their meanings in the General MIDI System level 1.

 Other Notes:

 - For classic games released in the 1990s, the number of pixels rendered per second (screen width times screen height times frames per second) is usually a small number, no more than 10 million.
-For example, if the game runs at a 256 &times; 192 screen resolution (256 pixels wide by 192 pixels high) at up to 60 frames per second, that makes 256 &times; 192 &times; 60 = 2,949,120 pixels per second.[^22]
+For example, if the game runs at a 256 &times; 192 screen resolution (256 pixels wide by 192 pixels high) at up to 60 frames per second, that makes 256 &times; 192 &times; 60 = 2,949,120 pixels per second.[^24]
-- Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich  discussion of graphics used in classic multimedia and game applications. [^23]
+- Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich  discussion of graphics used in classic multimedia and game applications. [^25]

 These limitations were inspired by the graphics limitations of&mdash;

-- PC games in the mid- to late 1990s,[^24]
+- PC games in the mid- to late 1990s,[^26]
 - home computers released before 1995,
 - game consoles (handheld and for TVs) released before 2000, and
 - the Game Boy Advance, Nintendo DS, and Nintendo 3DS, all of which were released after 2000 but have relatively meager graphics capability.

 A game may impose further resource limits to the specifications given here (for example, to reduce the maximum number of 3D polygons, to disallow polygons, to reduce the number of colors per tile allowed, or [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
-I would also be interested in learning about a free and open-source graphics library that implements this specification.[^25]  Examples of optional limitations are the following:
+I would also be interested in learning about a free and open-source graphics library that implements this specification.[^27]  Examples of optional limitations are the following:

 - The game is limited to the 16 colors of the so-called _VGA palette_ (light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128).
 - All game files can be packaged in a ZIP file or Win32 program file that takes no more than 1,457,664 bytes (the capacity of a Windows-formatted high-density floppy disk).